Research Robots Humanoid Applications Industries Technology Contact

 IP65/67: Harsh Environments

-Dust-tight and protected against water jets (IP65) or immersion (IP67).
-Required for outdoor delivery robots or food processing AGVs utilizing sanitation protocols.
+Dust-tight plus jets (IP65) or immersion (IP67).
+Must-have for outdoor delivery or food-grade AGVs with cleaning routines.

 Design Implications